 2.1 Study System

-Zostera marina is a meadow forming eelgrass common along coastlines in the northern hemisphere (Olsen et al 2017).
-Z. marina provides habitat for hundreds of invertebrate and fish species that in turn provide food for fish and other large consumers.
-Thus, eelgrass meadows are highly productive environments, and much of this secondary productivity is derived from epiphytic algae growing on the seagrass blades rather than the seagrass itself (Valentine and Heck, Edgar and Shaw 1995, Taylor 1998).
+Zostera marina is a meadow forming eelgrass common along coastlines in the northern hemisphere (find an old ref for this statement, this is the kind of thing you want the first paper for, not just a recent paper.).
+As a foundation species, Z. marina provides habitat for hundreds of invertebrate and fish species that in turn provide food for fish and other large consumers.
+Thus, eelgrass meadows are highly productive environments, and much of this secondary productivity is derived from epiphytic algae – mostly diatamos and other benthic micro-algae - growing on the seagrass blades rather than the seagrass itself (Valentine and Heck, Edgar and Shaw 1995, Taylor 1998).

-Smithora naiadum is a red alga thought to specialize on Z. marina.
+In the northeast pacific, the red alga Smithora naaidum is one of the more common macroalgal epiphytes on eelgrass.
+Smithora abundance varies substantially among meadows, present on eelgrass primarily in marine environments (not brackish).
+Smithora is one of the highest quality algae for grazers, extremely high in fatty acid content, suggesting an important role in the seagrass-based food chain.
+Smithora also changes the physical structure of the seagrass microenvironment, potentially enhancing protection.
+Smithora naiadum, is thought to specialize on Z. marina.
 Smithora abundance and distribution varies widely along the Pacific Northwest coast (Harlin 1975).
 After colonizing as a microscopic spore, it forms tough basal cushions and then grows into lobed blades (Hansen 1986, Harlin 1973b, Hawkes 1988).
 Smithora’s successful colonization depends on the survival of spores as well as the microenvironment of the Z. marina blade.
+Due to Smithora’s large variation over a small distance, Smithora on Zostera marina is an interesting system in which to investigate the drivers of changes in epiphyte abundance in Zostera marina meadows (Kitting, Fry, and Morgan 1984).

-2.2 Spatial variation in Smithora, Zostera, and associated organisms
+2.2 How do Zostera, Smithora and associated epifuanal and microbial species assemblages vary between meadow edge and interior?

-We studied the interaction between Smithora and Z. marina on the central coast of British Columbia, Canada, in June-August 2015 (Figure 2) in Choked Pass, Calvert Island.
-In a large continuous eelgrass meadow approximately 367,000 square meters in area (Hakai geospatial team), Smithora is prevalent along the edges of the meadow, but not in the meadow interior.
-At the wolf beach study site temperatures range from 6-10 degrees, light, etc.
+We studied the interaction between Smithora and Z. marina on the central coast of British Columbia, Canada, in June-August 2015 in Choked Pass, Calvert Island (Figure 1).
+In a large continuous eelgrass meadow approximately 367,000 square meters in area (Hakai geospatial team), Smithora is prevalent on Zostera blades along the edges of the meadow, but not in the meadow interior.
+The site is primarily ocean influenced, with salinities of XX and temperatures between 6 and 10 degrees C in summertime (Rhea’s data).

-We surveyed the Choked Pass eelgrass meadow to quantify spatial variation in Smithora abundance on eelgrass.
+Within the Choked Pass eelgrass meadow, we quantified spatial variation in Smithora abundance on eelgrass.
 We surveyed 8 40-m transects, four in the meadow interior (>200m from the closest edge) and four at the meadow edge (2m from bordering sand habitats) throughout the primary growing season, May to August (Olson 2017; Fig. 2).
 All transects were in permanently subtidal seagrass, and were separated by at least 100 m.
 Using SCUBA, we collected one shoot every 10m along each transect (n = 5 shoots per site visit) by covering shoots with a Ziplock bag and detaching at the rhizome.
 From each shoot, we measured Z. marina shoot dry weight and Smithora dry weight.